In America, only about a quarter of those who move go over 50 miles away. In fact, just 1 out of 7 Americans move over 1,000 miles away!

 While you might think this is a much better choice than open transport, there are actually both pros and cons that come with this method.
 Find out what they are below.

 When using enclosed transport, your vehicle will basically be inside a moving box.
 This means that if the truck goes through wind, rain, hail, or any other type of weather, your car will be shielded.

-This also means that your vehicle will be hidden away from sight.
+Shipping vehicles across the country in enclosed carriers means that your vehicle will be hidden away from sight.
 Should the driver take a break or stop for the night, this should deter thieves since they can’t see a potentially high-value car sitting in plain sight.
 This can give you extra peace of mind.

 Cons of Enclosed Transport